Welcome to the Stellapedia

 3D rendered teeth

 Foam padding process.
-Cutting out a cushion with an electric turkey knife to resemble something like the continent Africa to create voluptuous hips
+Cutting out a cushion with an electric turkey knife to resemble something like the continent of Africa to create the illusion of voluptuous hips

 VIDEO ESSAY: Stellafication process w/ commentary

 Charlotte would turn herself into a an obscure version of how she could look like if the impossible were possible.
 She would create a narrative and a new 'real' by fusing form and content.